ananyaj1515/thinkthonk/README.md

 ## Project Overview & Problem Statement

 Our project, **TikTok Mixtape**, proposes a new way to create a transparent and legitimate flow of value from consumers to creators.
-Instead of relying solely on likes, views, or ad-based monetization, TikTok Mixtape empowers users to generate personalized montages of their favorite creators’ content.
+Instead of relying solely on likes, views, or ad-based monetization, TikTok Mixtape automatically generates personalized montages of each user’s most engaging content from their favorite creators based on pre-decided metrics.
 This approach introduces:

 - **Content Evaluation through Consumer Choice**: By analysing user interactions and engagements our solution curates personalised mixtape montages serving as a direct signal of consumer preferences while filtering out any bot-like postings
 - **Profit-Sharing Mechanism**: Creators whose content is featured in user mixtapes can be rewarded proportionally, ensuring fairer distribution based on engagement.